 And to those on/off regular readers of this blog: apologies for the hopeless lack of posts of late.
 Life, as the man says, has a habit of getting in the way.
 Work and writing permitting, I should hopefully find time to make some more substantial posts in the not-too-distant future.
 Cheers for sticking around.

-A select list of those of my poems which have appeared in magazines and other publications.
+Here is a list of some of my poems which have recently appeared in magazines and other publications.

-'Steve Gerrard', Official Liverpool FC Monthly Magazine (forthcoming)
+'Steve Gerrard', Official Liverpool FC Monthly Magazine, issue 34, June 2015

 'King Kenny', Official Liverpool FC Monthly Magazine, issue 27, November 2014

 'John Barnes', The Pride and the Passion: Offside Stories anthology

 'The Catch', The Saturday Poem in The Guardian, 5 July 2014

 Ben was born in Staffordshire and now lives in Sheffield, South Yorkshire.
 He received his first degree from the University of Sheffield, and holds an MA and PhD from Sheffield Hallam University.
 He has won numerous awards for his poetry, including the Poetry Business Competition and a 2014 Northern Writers' Award.

 His debut full collection of poems, Way More Than Luck, appeared from Seren Books in February 2018.